TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Camera_Hardware - Testing Priority Constraints.md

 #### Servo Speed
 - Number of trials: 10
 1. While running Servo Accuracy test, time how long it takes for the servo to reach the final angle requested
+2. Record results and estimate times from recorded video

+- Number of Trials: 4
+1. After Testing average response time of servos, find how long it takes for each motor to run from 0° position to max rotation, and then back to 0°.
-2. Record results and rough times in the table
+2. Record results and estimate times from recorded video.

 #### Power Draw
 - Number of trials: 10